kykiefer/depression-detect/README.md

 <sub><b>Figure 5: </b> ROC curve of the CNN model. </sub>

-As stated above, a majority vote across the 40 spectrograms per participant was used to predict each participants' depression label.
-Only 14 users were contained in the test set, so I wanted to be sure to include both sets of statistics.
-As expected, model evaluation statistics improve when taking a majority vote.
+As stated above, a majority vote across the 40 spectrograms per participant was also explored as a means to predict each participant’s depression category.
+Only 14 users were contained in the initial test set, so I wanted to be sure to include both sets of statistics.
+As might be expected, model evaluation statistics improved somewhat when taking a majority vote.

 **Table 2:** Test set predictions using majority vote